Referral to a specialist

 Referral to the neuroendocrine team

-Your hospital specialist might then refer you to a team who specialise in neuroendocrine tumours.
+Your hospital specialist might then refer you to a specialist team.
+They specialise in neuroendocrine cancers.
 This group of professionals is called a multidisciplinary team (MDT).

-Because NETs are rare cancers, your MDT might be at a hospital a bit further away than your local hospital.
+Neuroendocrine cancers are rare.
+So your MDT might be at a hospital a bit further away than your local hospital.
 Your MDT might include:

 • a surgeon